HFScripts/Voice-Control-Computer/README.md

 - `conda activate my_tts_env`

 ## Getting started
-1. Install the required Python packages: `pip install speechrecognition pyautogui pytesseract pillow screeninfo textdistance pyttsx3 fuzzywuzzy python-Levenshtein pywin32`
+1. Install the required Python packages: `pip install speechrecognition pyautogui pytesseract pillow screeninfo textdistance pyttsx3 fuzzywuzzy python-Levenshtein pywin32 openai tts`
 2. If you're using Windows, also run `conda install pywin32`
 3. Download and install the Tesseract OCR executable from [here](https://github.com/UB-Mannheim/tesseract/wiki) and set the Tesseract OCR executable path in the script.
 4. Set up an OpenAI API key [here](https://beta.openai.com/signup/) and set the `api_key` variable in the script.
-5. pip install tts
-6. `tts --text "Fetching that for you now" --model_name tts_models/en/ljspeech/vits--neon --out_path fetching.wav`
+5. `tts --text "Fetching that for you now" --model_name tts_models/en/ljspeech/vits--neon --out_path fetching.wav`
-7. Run the script!
+6. Run the script!

 ## Usage
 The program listens for voice commands and responds accordingly.
 Some example commands are: